Money Transfer Apps have helped solve this issue.

 To save you some time, here’s the % markup each of our recommended companies give:

-As you can see, Wise is the cheapest and Remitly will probably cost the most.
+As you can see, Atlantic Money and Wise are the cheapest and Remitly will probably cost the most.

 However, as you keep reading, you’ll understand that it’s not all about the rates.